 Make cheques payable to Cambridge Water and write your name, address and customer reference number on the back of the cheque.
+No receipt will be issued.
 Please do not send post-dated cheques.
 Please do not send cash through the post - we do not accept any responsibility for cash sent by post.
 This service is free of charge.